Research Methodology

 Qualitative Analysis

 We analyze documents, hearing transcripts, and institutional records to understand processes, motivations, and outcomes.
-Case studies illuminate how institutions operate in practice.

 Institutional Analysis